-The objective of the program is to support eligible individuals and families to navigate financial crises, build financial wellbeing, financial capability, and every day resilience in rural communities, providing support for vulnerable people, disabilities, mental health, and domestic violence and those most at risk of financial and social exclusion and disadvantage.
+The objective of the program is to support eligible Veteran; individuals and families to navigate financial crises, build financial wellbeing, financial capability, and every day resilience in rural communities, providing support for vulnerable people, disabilities, mental health, and domestic violence and those most at risk of financial and social exclusion and disadvantage.

 Financial Crisis and Material Aid – Emergency Relief contributes to the RCSS Activity outcomes by providing immediate financial or material aid to eligible people.
 This may constitute accommodation, food parcels, clothes, or vouchers (for example for supermarket, utilities, or petrol), especially during times of weekends and out of business hours.